Atelier Lack: Curriculum

 Interested students also learned how to grind their own pigment and make, decorate, and gild picture frames.
 Like painters of the past, Lack frequently employed advanced students to help him on his own work.
 They gained valuable experience by transferring drawings and underpainting some portraits and figure paintings.
-From 1978 to 1988 a former student assisted Lack teaching the full-time program.
-Other former students began teaching composition, design, anatomy, and Saturday children's classes.
-In addition to the full-time atelier program, Lack also offered a comprehensive schedule of evening classes taught by himself and former or advanced students.
+Lack also offered evening classes taught by himself and former or advanced students.
+In 1978, evening instructor Stephen Gjertson began assisting Lack teaching the full-time students.
+Gjertson also taught a class in composition and design.
+Former student, Annette LeSueur, later provided lessons in anatomy.

 Atelier east

 In 1984 Atelier Lack rented a spacious and well-lit studio on the third floor of the Chauncey and Martha Griggs House, a large Victorian home on Summit Avenue in Saint Paul.
 "Atelier East" was an offshoot of Atelier Lack.
 It operated in that location until the school year ended in 1987.

 Advanced atelier

 Lack encouraged advanced students who were interested in imaginative painting to extend their stay at the school and paint compositions in the bistre and Venetian methods.
 In 1988 Lack began teaching a group of three advanced students imaginative painting procedures and methods at Atelier LeSueur in Excelsior.
 The studio was large, and he utilized the space to work on his "Day of Wrath" triptych.
 Lack operated the advanced atelier for two years, until his health began to fail.